liferay/liferay-docs/discover/deployment/articles-dxp/03-configuring-liferay/07-dxp-configuration-and-tuning/02-jvm-tuning.markdown

 +$$$

 **Caution:** The above JVM settings should formulate a starting point for your performance tuning.
-Every system's final parameters vary due to many factors including number of current users and transaction speed.
+Every system's final parameters vary due to many factors, including number of current users and transaction speed.

 $$$

-Liferay recommends monitoring the garbage collector statistics to ensure your environment has sufficient allocations for metaspace and also for the survivor spaces.
+Monitor the garbage collector statistics to ensure your environment has sufficient allocations for metaspace and also for the survivor spaces.
 Simply using the guideline numbers above may result in dangerous runtime scenarios like out of memory failures.
 Improperly tuned survivor spaces also lead to wasted heap space.